How to develop a career progression framework

 • Provide managers and employees with a solid foundation they can use to deliver effective and targeted feedback.

-But creating a solid career progression framework isn’t always easy.
-There’s a lot to think about: What type of framework should you use?
+Still, deciding how to approach career progression raises questions: What type of framework should you use?
 How should you create the framework and present it to your team?
 From creating job titles to determining compensation, implementing a new career progression framework is a major project, but don’t panic — this playbook will walk you through the process.

-In general, you need to update your organization’s career progression framework if it’s no longer fair, equitable, or effective.
-For example, if, after auditing your corporate pipeline, you notice fewer women or BIPOC hold high-level positions within your company, that would be an opportunity to revise your career framework and establish a more unbiased promotion strategy.
+In general, you need to update your organization’s career framework for job progression if it’s no longer fair, equitable, or effective.
+For example, if, after auditing your promotion pipeline, you notice fewer women or BIPOC hold high-level positions within your company, you may decide it’s time to revise your career framework and establish a more unbiased career progression strategy.

-💡 According to Lean In’s 2022 Women in the Workplace survey, for every 100 men promoted from entry-level to managerial positions, only 87 women are promoted, and only 82 women of color are promoted.
-LGBTQ+ women and women with disabilities are also subjected to repeated “othering” microaggressions in the workplace.
+💡 According to Lean In’s 2022 Women in the Workplace survey, for every 100 men promoted from entry-level to managerial positions, only 87 women are promoted, and only 54 Black women are promoted, showing a downward trend from previous years.

 An inclusive career progression framework can help battle these biases and foster more diverse work experiences.